codefresh-io/docs.codefresh.io/_docs/docker-registries/metadata-annotations.md

 {% endhighlight %}

 Image quality has 3 indicators:
-* true - this image is considered a quality image (ex. passed tests)
+* true - this image is considered a quality image (ex. passed tests),
-* false - this image is not considered a quality image  (ex. when tests failed but the image was already built)
+* false - this image is not considered a quality image  (ex. when tests failed but the image was already built), and
-* no value (nobody set the annotation) - this image has no quality indicator
+* no value (nobody set the annotation) - this image has no quality indicator.

 {% include image.html lightbox="true" file="/images/c39a9a2-QUALI.png" url="/images/c39a9a2-QUALI.png" alt="QUALI" max-width="40%" %}